There are many reasons for reunion in adoption.

 - Adoptees looking for their birth parents

-- Birth parents looking for their children
+- Birth parents looking for children they placed for adoption

-- Adoptive parent looking for birth parents
+- Adoptive parent looking for their child’s birth parents

 - Adoptees looking for siblings